cestef/blog.cstef.dev/src/content/blog/the-maths-behind-rsa.md

 ## Modulo

 The modulo function also plays an important role in the RSA algorithm.
-Modulo can be seen as "wrapping around" when a number reaches a certain value.
+Modulo can be seen as "wrapping around" when a number reaches a certain value (or the remainder of a division).
 The most common example of this in everyday life is how we use clocks: After 12PM, the clocks "resets" at 1PM and so on at 12AM.

 This can be mathematically written as: